 Rainer Maria Rilke

-Many people suffer from anxiety and too many patients wait too long in order to seek help.
-This is sad because I have seen so many times the huge impact on the life when people are able to let go of intense fears.
-Some psychotherapeutic techniques have proven to be really helpful.
-Therefore this website is about psychotherapy with hypnotherapy and Hypnobalancing™ and how they can help you.
+Many people suffer from anxiety and too many patients wait too long to seek help.
+So many times I have witnessed the huge positive that letting go of these fears has had on people’s lives.
+Some psycho therapeutic techniques have proven to be really helpful.
+Therefore, this website is about psychotherapy with hypnotherapy and Hypnobalancing™ and how they can help you.
 Hypnotherapy has been used to help people with a variety of problems.

 As already mentioned; I am specialized to help people with fears and anxiety disorders.
-And yes, this is a very personal matter.
-Therefore you’ll find more details about me in my profile.
-The sessions are either in English and German.
+Because the success every therapy depends on the quality of the relationship, you’ll find more details about me in my profile.
+The sessions are conducted in either English or German.

 Anxiety disorders are common in clinical practice.
 They often run a chronic course and have an adverse, though often overlooked, impact on the quality of life.
 Anxiety disorders often co-occur with other limiting conditions.
 This further complicates their course and treatment and leads to greater disability.
 Despite advances in their diagnosis and treatment, the recognition of anxiety disorders is still unsatisfactory, and many sufferers remain untreated.
 Others are not treated adequately, respond only partially to treatment, or are treatment resistant.
 It may be an advantage for the patient to learn to live with the fear, but in relation to life quality, it is not enough.